FabioNotaro2001/FOOL-Compiler/README.md

 ## About

-This project was developed as part of the "Linguaggi, Compilatori e Modelli Computazionali" course at the University of Bologna.
+This project was developed as part of the "Languages, compilers and computational models" course at the University of Bologna.
 It aims to provide a practical implementation of a compiler for a custom language that combines functional and object-oriented programming concepts.

 ## Features

-- **Functional Programming Support**: First-class functions, higher-order functions, and closures.
+- **Functional Programming Support** -> first-class functions, higher-order functions, and closures
-- **Object-Oriented Programming Support**: Classes, inheritance, and polymorphism.
+- **Object-Oriented Programming Support** -> classes, inheritance and polymorphism
-- **Static Typing**: Strong type system with type inference.
+- **Static Typing** -> strong type system with type inference
-- **Custom Virtual Machine**: Code generation for a stack-based virtual machine.
+- **Custom Virtual Machine** -> code generation for a stack-based virtual machine
-- **ANTLR-Based Parsing**: Utilizes ANTLR for lexical and syntactic analysis.
+- **ANTLR-Based Parsing** -> utilizes ANTLR for lexical and syntactic analysis
-- **Symbol Table Management**: Efficient handling of scopes and variable bindings.
+- **Symbol Table Management** -> efficient handling of scopes and variable bindings.

 ## Getting Started